Home > Insights > Financial Planning > Common Financial Obstacles Faced by U.S. Expats

 #4 – Investing

 A potentially costly mistake made by many U.S. expats is investing in foreign mutual funds.
-The U.S. tax code categorizes non-U.S. registered mutual funds as passive foreign investment companies (PFICs), and these investments are taxed very punitively by the United States.
-In addition, each PFIC must be reported annually on U.S. Tax Form 8621, which requires complex accounting and is very time consuming to complete.
+Under U.S. tax law, many non-U.S. registered mutual funds are treated as passive foreign investment companies (PFICs), and these investments are taxed punitively by the United States.
+In addition, each PFIC must be reported annually on Form 8621, which requires complex accounting and is time consuming to complete.

-Foreign brokerages rarely offer U.S.-domiciled investment funds, so it can be very easy to inadvertently invest in a PFIC in an overseas account.
-The best course of action is to avoid these investments entirely by maintaining a U.S.-based brokerage account while living abroad.
+Foreign brokerages rarely offer U.S.-domiciled investment funds, so it can be very easy to inadvertently invest in a PFIC within a non-U.S. account.
+In some cases, the foreign account itself is considered a PFIC, such as an assurance vie in France or a Stock & Shares ISA in the UK.
+The best course of action for many American expats is to avoid these investments entirely by maintaining a U.S.-based brokerage account while living abroad and focusing on tax‑efficient, U.S.-domiciled funds as the core of their investment management strategy.

 #5 – Healthcare

 The cost of healthcare can vary widely between different countries, and finding adequate healthcare insurance abroad can be a challenging obstacle to overcome.
-Some countries are known for providing excellent public healthcare for foreign residents, while others offer limited coverage options.
+Some countries are known for providing excellent public healthcare for foreign residents, while others offer limited coverage options, longer wait times or strict eligibility rules.

 Depending on your country of residence and employment situation, you may be eligible to participate in a national public healthcare plan.
-If you’re actively working for a company, you may even be automatically enrolled in the plan.
+If you’re actively working for a company, you may even be automatically enrolled.
 Countries typically require you to make monthly contributions in order to access affordable care in public hospitals and clinics.

-If you plan to move to a country that doesn’t offer public healthcare to foreign residents, you may need to purchase a private insurance policy.
-Fortunately, there are many international health insurance plans that provide similar coverage to U.S.-based plans.
-Your international wealth manager can help you identify a plan that meets your needs.
+If you plan to move to a country that doesn’t offer public healthcare to foreign residents, you may need to purchase a private international health insurance policy.
+Fortunately, there are many global health insurance plans that provide coverage similar to U.S.-based plans.

 This commentary is provided for general information purposes only, should not be construed as investment, tax or legal advice, and does not constitute an attorney/client relationship.
 Past performance of any market results is no assurance of future performance.
 The information contained herein has been obtained from sources deemed reliable but is not guaranteed.